top of page

 REAL LIFE FIRE TESTING

-After allowing the average burn time before crews normally arrive on a scene, with temperatures inside the room reaching over 1800 degrees C; the firefighters apply the conventional means and methods for extinguishing the blaze.
-The picture shows fire hoses spraying the room with water in the typical fashion.
+After allowing the average burn time before crews normally arrive on scene, with temperatures inside the room reaching over 1800C, the firefighters used conventional means for extinguishing the blaze.
+The picture shows fire hoses spraying the room with water in typical fashion.

 ACCREDITED FIRE TESTING